BF photo

 275 W Woodruff Ave

-Benjamin Flowers is a Professor of Architecture and the Associate Director of the Knowlton School.
-Prior to joining the Knowlton School in 2019, Dr. Flowers was a Professor of Architecture in the College of Design and an Associate Vice Provost at the Georgia Institute of Technology.
+Benjamin Flowers is a Professor of Architecture.
+Prior to joining the Knowlton School in 2019, Dr. Flowers was a Professor of Architecture in the College of Design and Associate Vice Provost at the Georgia Institute of Technology.

 He is the author of several books including Beautiful Moves: Designing Stadia (LundHumphries, 2018), Sport and Architecture (Routledge, 2017) a global survey of the stadium and its socio-political significance, and Skyscraper: The Politics and Power of Building New York City in the Twentieth Century (University of Pennsylvania Press, 2009), named a 2010 Outstanding Academic Title in Architecture by Choice Magazine.
 He is also the editor of Architecture in an Age of Uncertainty (Ashgate Press, 2014), an examination of the political economy of architecture during the 2008 global recession.
 In addition, his articles include “Illuminating the Invisible: Race + Space in Architectural Pedagogy” (The Journal of History and Culture) and “Race, Space, and Architecture in Oakland Cemetery” (Scapes).